 The literature study is based on academic and non-academic publications and reports concerning the issue.
 The primary focus of the literature study has been on Europe, although relevant academic literature from outside Europe, e.g. from the United States, has been consulted as well.
-Moreover, observations of The Commissioner for Human Rights of the Council of Europe, concluding observations and recommendations of The UN Committee of the Rights of the Child (hereinafter also CRC Committee) towards the Member States of the Council of Europe, and reports of The European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) have been included in the study.
+Moreover, observations of the Commissioner for Human Rights of the Council of Europe, concluding observations and recommendations of the UN Committee of the Rights of the Child (hereinafter: also CRC Committee) towards the Member States of the Council of Europe, and reports of the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) have been included in the study.
 Reports on the perspective of juveniles themselves have also been included (see e.g. Children's Rights Alliance for England, 2012a).
-Furthermore, a request has been sent out to all Ombudspersons for Children's Rights to provide relevant reports published on this topic.
+Furthermore, a request has been sent out to all ombudspersons for children to provide relevant reports published on this topic.
 Various reports have been received and have been included in this study.
 Despite the intensive data research, it should be acknowledged that publications might have been missed due to language restraints or other issues that may stand in the way of their accessibility.
 As part of the questionnaire, Member States were invited to provide publications or other relevant documents that they considered relevant for this study.

-1.2.2.
-Empirical Research
+1.2.2 Empirical Research

 In addition, a quantitative study has been carried out among all Member States of the Council of Europe.
 Empirical data were collected to gain in-depth information on the issue of violence in institutions for juvenile offenders in the different Council of Europe Member States.
 A questionnaire, consisting of questions on several important aspects related to the issue has been sent by email to all Member States.
 Thirty-seven countries have replied to the questionnaire and ten countries have not.
-This questionnaire is the first with such a high amount of replies for the Council of Europe.
 Ten countries have filled in more than one questionnaire.
 The total number of respondents is fifty-seven.
 The questionnaires have either been filled in at the national level by representatives of ministries, or at the local level by representatives of prisons.
 The majority of the questionnaires have been filled in by representatives of departments of the Ministries of Justice, including departments on the administration of prisons or on child protection.
-The individuals responsible for filling in the questionnaires were often senior level employees, such as directors of the respective departments.
-In the countries that have returned more than one questionnaire, different departments of Ministries were involved.
+The individuals responsible for filling in the questionnaires that have returned more than one questionnaire, different departments of Ministries were involved.
 In the case of Germany, Ministries of different States ('Länder') and different prisons have been involved.